vannaksuos/ReadMe-Generator/readme.md

 # Installation

-In your terminal run npm install
+npm install in terminal

 # Usage

-run node index.js and answer the questions, some questions already have prebuilt answers like table of content or license, you can just hit enter on those or change the hard code in generateMarkdown.js.
+run node index.js and answer the questions, some question such as table of contents, license is already hard coded in but you modify the generateMarkdown.js

 # License